butter-network/butter/pres.md

 - Preparing presentation

 ---
+Throughout weekly meetings with Adam

+Note:
-Throughout weekly meetings with Adam, who's been really helpful and supportive (as well as challenging might I add)
+who's been really helpful and supportive (as well as challenging might I add)

 ---
 ### Unforeseen problems